Chocolive24/3D_OpenGL_Scene/README.md

 - Emissive Textures Mapping
 - Physically Based Bloom
 - High Dynamic Range (HDR) + Tone Mapping + Gamma Correction

+## How to build ?

+You can simply build the project with a CMake command or with CMakeGUI.

 ## Blog posts
 - [How I created an OpenGL 3D scene.](https://chocolive24.github.io/3d_scene/3d_scene.md.html)